 You’ll never hear an escape room owner complain that they “did too much research” before opening their first room.

-Starting an escape room business is a complex endeavor.
+Starting an escape game business is a complex endeavor.
 But if you do your research and plan carefully, the startup process will be much easier and the likelihood of success much higher.

 Conducting market research helps you better understand your potential customers and competitors, and is an important first step to figuring out how to start an escape room business.

 General information like population size, tourism forecasts, and competitor research will inform your escape room business plan and give you a better understanding of the market opportunity in your area.
-It’s an important first step in determining the feasibility of the business, before committing substantial resources to the venture.
+Conducting a market research report is an important first step in determining the feasibility of the business, before committing substantial resources to the venture.

 Consumer interest data can also be used to guide your theme choices and room designs.
-To better understand your customer base, you should create detailed profiles of potential customers in your area , including customer characteristics, spending habits, and location.
+To better understand your customer base, you should create detailed profiles of potential customers in your area, including their characteristics, spending habits, and location.
 You should also learn where they research activities and things to do — a factor that will help inform your content marketing and Search Engine Optimization strategies.

-Good market research can provide a lot of guidance as you plan your escape room venture.
+Good market research can provide a lot of guidance as business owners plan an escape room venture.
 But it can be hard to know where to go to find the information you need.

 Here are seven resources that will help inform your escape room market research and help you create a bulletproof marketing strategy for your new business.

 1. Escape Room Industry Research

 Escape room industry research is limited.
-However, a number of vendors, enthusiast groups, and academics have put their resources to good use and developed some valuable findings.
+However, a number of vendors, enthusiast groups, and academics have put their resources to good use and developed some valuable findings on escape rooms.

 These reports are helpful in identifying escape room industry trends.
-The newest data provides valuable insight into the rapid pace of growth (and increasing competition) in the escape room industry.
-Similarly, the REA Directory is a useful resource to identify other escape rooms in your area.
+The newest data provides valuable insight into the industry’s recovery, and the REA Escape Room Directory is a useful resource to identify other escape rooms in your area.

 Peeking Behind the Locked Door: A Survey of Escape Room Facilities (2015)